IBM/ibm-namespace-scope-operator/README.md

 ```

-For example, if you want to grant namespace admin permission of `common-service` to the service account in `ibm-common-services` namespace, you can use the following command
+For example, if you want to grant the namespace scope permission of `common-service` to the service account in `ibm-common-services` namespace, you can use the following command

 ```bash
 scripts/authorize-namespace.sh common-service
 ```

-if you want to revoke this namespace admin permission, you can use the following command
+if you want to revoke this namespace scope permission, you can use the following command

 ```bash
 scripts/authorize-namespace.sh common-service -delete